 While I'm at it, here is one more reason to say that $\mathcal{H} = \bigotimes{i=1}^{N} \mathcal{H}x$ is an illusion (in the thermodynamic limit).
 This is that many of the properties of Hilbert space that we hold dear (and which are assumptions in our theorems about it) rely on the property that \mathcal{H} is separable.
 This means that it has a countable basis.
-If we have a half-infinite $(N \to \infty)$ line of qbits and we take seriously the basis $$\mathcal{H} = \operatorname{span}\{|s_1 s_2 s_3 \cdots\rangle, \ s_i = 0 \text{ or } 1\}$$ then the argument of the ket is precisely the binary decimal representation of a real number between 0 and 1.
+If we have a half-infinite $(N \to \infty)$ line of qubits and we take seriously the basis then the argument of the ket is precisely the binary decimal representation of a real number between 0 and 1.
 Cantor's diagonal argument shows that this set is not countable.
 (Propose a countable basis.
 Then line up the basis elements in a big vertical table.
 Make a new number by flipping the nth digit of the nth entry in the table.
-You've made a number not in the list, and hence a state which cannot be made by a linear combination of the others.)
-The resolution of this issue is that the Hamiltonian provides extra information: most of the crazy states which are causing the trouble (and making us think about awful real analysis issues) do not have finite energy for any reasonable Hamiltonian.
-Postscript to chapter 1: I learned from the lectures of Wolf about this quote from von Neumann:
+You've made a number not in the list, and hence a state that cannot be made by a linear combination of the others.)14